Table of Contents

 1. General information

-In this article, I’m going to show you the structure of an output produced by Backupery for Slack and Backupery for Slack Export applications.
-I will explain how to read the exported messages and threads, how to access the downloaded files, and how to read the data in general.
+In this article, you will learn more about the data conversion settings for Backupery for Slack and Backupery for Slack Export applications.
+You will also see the example output produced by the apps as well as an explanation of how to read the exported messages and threads, how to access the downloaded files, and how to read the exports in general.

 Backupery for Slack and Backupery for Slack Export are different apps.
 Backupery for Slack exports the data by downloading the messages and files directly from Slack.
 Backupery for Slack Export is an app to convert Slack Export archive (*.zip) to HTML formats and download files mentioned in the conversations.